 The main aims of the event are threefold:

 - Highlight the importance of investing in and teaching children and youth on the rule of law to make the world safer from crime.

 - Provide a forum for the exchange of good practices among a diverse group of stakeholders, such as policymakers and staff from Ministries of Education, Justice and Interior, educators, educational institutions and universities, representatives from academia, non-governmental organizations, the United Nations and the private sector.
 The exchange will enable these stakeholders to make joint decisions for a more comprehensive and diversified approach to strengthen education on the rule of law and to support the implementation of the Sustainable Development Agenda.

 - Empower educators to integrate teaching on the rule of law into their curricula and classrooms at the primary, secondary and tertiary levels.

-In advance of the High-level Conference, the E4J initiative has launched a Call for Proposals .
-This call is addressed to children and youth and offers them an excellent opportunity to share their experiences, hopes and ideas about the linkages between education and the rule of law.
+In advance of the High-level Conference, the E4J initiative launched a Call for Proposals addressed to children and youth and offering them an excellent opportunity to share their experiences, hopes and ideas about the linkages between education and the rule of law.
+Over 1000 submissions have been received and are currently being evaluated.
 A selected number of entries will be showcased to the international audience attending the Conference in October.
-The winners' work will also be featured on UNODC social media channels and the E4J website.
+The winners' works will also be featured on UNODC social media channels and the E4J website.